chakra-ui/chakra-ui/.changeset/twenty-pots-lie.md

 "@chakra-ui/docs": patch
 ---

-chore(website): Add article about multipart components
+Add new article about multipart components